 Publications đ

-- M. Damie, and E. Cyffers, ‘Fedivertex: a Graph Dataset based on Decentralized Social Networks for Trustworthy Machine Learning’, 2025
+- M. Damie, and E. Cyffers, ‘Fedivertex: a Graph Dataset based on Decentralized Social Networks for Trustworthy Machine Learning’, WWW 2026

 - M. Damie, M. Pop, and M. Posthuma, ‘Energy Consumption of TLS, Searchable Encryption and Fully Homomorphic Encryption’, FPS 2025